777arc/textbook/content/filters.rst

 There are certainly other uses for filters, but this chapter is meant to introduce the concept rather than explain all the ways filtering can happen.

 You may think we only care about digital filters; this textbook explores DSP, after all.
 However, it's important to know that a lot of filters will be analog, like those in our SDRs placed before the analog-to-digital converter (ADC) on the receive side.
 The following image juxtaposes a schematic of an analog filter circuit with a flowchart representation of a digital filtering algorithm.
-While the analog filter modifies an electrical current as a representation of a signal, the digital algorithm manipulates the data representation of a signal.
-Despite these differences, the goal of filtering is to remove some aspect of a signal.

 .. image:: ../_static/analog_digital_filter.png
    :scale: 70 %